 Meth Addiction Treatment

-To treat an addiction to meth, a comprehensive course of detoxification is required as the first step.
-This involves the process to remove the toxic effects of meth from the user’s body, to return to a healthy state.
+As the first step to treating an addiction to meth, a comprehensive course of detoxification will be required.
+This involves removing the toxic effects of meth from the user’s body to return to a healthy state.

-A medical detox program is the safest way to do this, with 24-hour support and close monitoring of the patient taking place until the withdrawal symptoms start to subside.
+A medical detox program is the safest way to do this, with 24-hour support and close monitoring of the patient until the withdrawal symptoms start to subside.

 - Incoherent speech